-A recent article from Contently says that marketers want more video content, but don’t know how to begin integrating into their marketing stacks.
+A recent article from Contently says that marketers want more video content, but don’t know how to begin integrating it into their marketing stacks.
 This sentiment is nothing new.
-Every year, video content is at the top of the marketing mix wish list, but it has yet to become a mainstream marketing tactics achievable by most brands and advertisers.
+Every year, video content is at the top of the marketing mix wish list, but it has yet to become a mainstream marketing tactic achievable by most brands and advertisers.
 By the time Q4 comes around, marketers plan to delegate money from the budget to video for the next year, but those videos rarely get made.
 Or if they do, video content is only produced for a month or two and forgotten like the rest of your New Year’s Resolutions.

 However, today’s consumers crave engaging, interactive content.
 According to a recent content marketing study, 55% of people consume video more thoroughly than any other kind.
 Leaving video marketing out of your toolbox could potentially cost you money.
-Well-executed video content can give a
+Well-executed video content can give a human element to your brand.
+It can explain a complicated product, position your brand as an expert in the industry, or showcase company culture better than other forms of content.
+With more access to tools and fewer creative constraints, it’s easier than ever to make video content that converts.

 Video marketing no longer means making content in 15 to 30-second intervals to broadcast in the middle of commercial breaks of the 5-o'clock news.
 Marketers now have the creative freedom to craft story-driven videos that appeal to highly targeted audiences.
 Do you think PooPourri would be the zeitgeist it is without video content?
 The breakout viral hit Girls Don’t Poop video has garnered almost 40 million views since it was posted in 2013 because of its odd humor that just begs to be shared with friends and family.
 Purina-branded videos, most notably Puppyhood and Dear Kitten, also spread like wildfire because they tell the heartwarming and touching stories of our pets instead of just pitching the benefits of Purina pet food over a competing brand.